Goldman Sachs' First Public Utility IPO Helps Keep the Lights On in San Antonio

 Despite its name, the utility company was not city-owned; in fact, it was controlled by New York-based American Light & Traction Company, which by the 1940s was a sub-holding unit of the United Light and Power Company.
 The City of San Antonio purchased the utility in October 1942 after United Light and Power was forced to divest it under the Public Utility Company Act of 1935.
 When San Antonio needed cash to complete the deal, the city turned to Goldman Sachs as one of a number of underwriters for bonds used to complete the purchase.

-Known today as CPS Energy, the gas and electric utility now serves more than 80,000 electric and 34,000 gas customers in greater San Antonio.
-In 2009, GS served as sole book runner on CPS’s energy issue of US$375 million gas and electric revenue bonds under the Build America Bond provisions of the American Recovery and Reinvestment Act.
+Later known as CPS Energy, the gas and electric utility grew to serve more than 80,000 electric and 34,000 gas customers in greater San Antonio by 2019.
+In 2009, Goldman Sachs served as sole book runner on CPS’s energy issue of US$375 million gas and electric revenue bonds under the Build America Bond provisions of the American Recovery and Reinvestment Act.